exercism/r/exercises/concept/need-for-speed/.docs/hints.md

 ## 6. Store whether the car can finish a track on a full battery

-- Reset `battery` and `distance` to new car values before any calculations.
+- Reset `battery` and `distance_traveled` to new car values before any calculations.
 - Lists are _recursive_ vectors, so they can contain other lists.
 - The name of the new element is supplied at run time, so the `$` notation will not work.
 The Introduction suggests alternatives.
 - The value of the new element is a length-2 `list`.
 It cannot be a `vector`, because it mixes numeric and logical elements.